The Highland Community College viticulture and enology program has a new home at 456-Wineries in... Read More

 If a Fire is Suspected or Discovered:

-- Activate the fire alarm and call 6000 and/or 911.
+- Activate the fire alarm and call SECURITY or 911.
 Give as much information as possible, including building name, floor, and room number of the possible fire.
 Never attempt to fight the fire alone.

 - Where there is no alarm, warn other occupants by knocking on the doors and shouting a warning.